SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Customization/Constraints/README.md

 #Connector Constraints Sample

-This sample demonstrate how to disable selection.
-The Constraints property of connector allows to enable/disable certain features of connectors.
+This sample demonstrates how to disable selection.
+The Constraints property of the connector allows you to enable or disable certain features of the connectors.

 Demo link: